bcheney21/project2/README.md

 * As a user I will be able to view restaurants through either search queries or based on my location (or both) and add resturants to my favorites list.
 * As a user I will be able to view a page with a list of my favorites resturants and remove resturants if I wish.
 ## Explanation of APIs to be used:
-i will be using the Google Places API(https://developers.google.com/maps/documentation/places/web-service/get-api-key).
-This API requires an API key snd will allow me to search for restaurants by the users location.
+i will be using the Documenu API(https://documenu.com/docs#preview_api).
+This API requires an API key and will allow me to search for restaurants by the users location.
 ## Daily Sprints:

 ## Wireframes: